Ciphey/Ciphey/README.md

 ## [Installation Guide](https://docs.ciphey.online/en/latest/install.html)

-**NOTE** This README is being worked on for version 5.
-You can only install Ciphey via PyPi at the moment.

 | <p align="center"><a href="https://pypi.org/project/ciphey">🐍 Python (Universal) </a></p> |
 | ----------------------------------------------------------------------------------------- |
 | <p align="center"><img src="Pictures_for_README/python.png" /></p>                        |                       |